 This guide was designed to assist with research for the origin of life assignment, as well as to provide general library information.

-Need help with research and citation?
+Need help with research and citations?
 Contact your librarian or schedule a meeting using the links below.

 For any search, it is helpful to develop a search strategy before you begin so that your search is narrowed and focused.

 Decide what you want to research based upon your assignment requirements.
-For this course, you are one of three theories of the origin of life:
+For this course, you will choose one of three theories of the origin of life:

 Begin with a broad search using the keywords from the origin of life theory you chose.
 You also need to research the scientist(s) that support the theory and provide evidence to support the theory.